 Explore and compose Y1 Y2 Y3 Y4 Y5 Y6 Create sound sequences experimenting with different musical elements.
 Create and order sound sequences which have a beginning, middle and ending, showing different musical elements.
 Compose short pieces of music which combine musical elements.
 Compose music which has several layers of sound.
 Develop ideas of how musical elements can be combined within a musical structure.
 Use a variety of different musical devices including melody, rhythm and chords.
-(Ukulele) Create a musical pattern.
+Create a musical pattern.
 Create short musical patterns.
 Create short musical patterns with long and short sequences and rhythmic phrases.
 Create an accompaniment for a melody.
 Create distinctive musical patterns to accompany a melody.
-Create distinctive musical patterns with a range of instruments to accompany a melody.
+Improvise melodic and Create distinctive musical patterns with a range of instruments to accompany a melody.
 Improvise in making sounds, including rhythms, pulses and different pitches with instruments and the voice.
 Select and make changes to improvised sounds to achieve an effect.
 Improvise repeated patterns, selecting and organising sounds to help create an effect.
-Improvise a range of related repeated patterns.
-Improvise melodic and rhythmic phrases as part of a group performance.
+Improvise a range of related repeated patterns. rhythmic phrases as part of a group performance.
 Improvise melodic and rhythmic material within a given structure.

-Listen and a ppraise Y1 Y2 Y3 Y4 Y5 Y6 and appraise pieces of music Identify and match sounds to different feelings, moods, thoughts.
-(Tchaikovsky-Nutcracker) Notice how music can be used to create different moods and effects which communicate ideas.
+Listen and appraise Y1 Y2 Y3 Y4 Y5 Y6 Listen to and appraise pieces of music Identify and match sounds to different feelings, moods, thoughts.
+Notice how music can be used to create different moods and effects which communicate ideas.
 Notice how sounds can be combined and used expressively in pieces of music.
 Recognise specific instruments being played.
-Recognise how musical elements are being Notice and explore how sounds can be combined and used expressively in pieces of music.
+Recognise how musical elements are being combined to compose music.
+Notice and explore how sounds can be combined and used expressively in pieces of music.
 Recognise and identify instruments being played and numbers of instruments/voices.
-Describe how musical elements are being combined to compose Describe how sounds can be combined and used expressively in pieces of music.
+Describe how musical elements are being combined to compose music.
+Describe how sounds can be combined and used expressively in pieces of music.
 Comment on musicians' use of techniques to create an effect.
 Compare different types of music using appropriate vocabulary.
 Analyse how sounds can be combined and used expressively in pieces of music.
-(WW1 music) Notice and explore how music reflects different intentions.
-Compare and evaluate different types of music using Listen to a combined to compose music. music.
-(Roman - Modern Music) appropriate vocabulary.
-(Victorian and WW1 comparison) Listen to a composition and suggest how it could be changed, developed or improved.
-Develop understanding Notice and explore how music reflects time place and culture.
-(Hans Zimmer) Describe different purposes of music specific to a historical period or a culture.
-(Victorians - Edward Elgar) Describe and explain different cultural meanings and purposes of music, including contemporary music.
-(Roman Music) Express opinions on the different cultural meanings and purposes of music, including contemporary music.
-(Amazon tribe chants)

-Recognise familiar pieces of music and instrumental sounds.
+Notice and explore how music reflects different intentions.
+Compare and evaluate different types of music using appropriate vocabulary.
+Listen to a comp osition and suggest how it t could be changed, devel loped or improved. op understanding of musical history Notice and explore how music reflects time place and culture.
+Describe different purposes of music specific to a historical period or a culture.
+Describe and explain different cultural meanings and purposes of music, including contemporary music.
+Express opinions on the different cultural meanings and purposes of music, including contemporary music.
+Develop understanding musical history Recognise familiar pieces of music and instrumental sounds.
 Recognise familiar genres and pieces of music by specific composers.